Useful Management Information

 Category 1 (appointment within 30 calendar days)

-• The patient has a progressive or life limiting disease (malignant and/or non-malignant) and any of the following:
+• The patient has a progressive, life limiting disease (malignant and/or non-malignant) and any of the following:

-• Symptoms that require specialist assessment or management, and which are beyond the capacity of the primary care team to manage
+• Pain or symptoms which the primary care team require further advice to manage optimally.

-• The patient and/or their family or carer have psychological, social or spiritual needs that require specialist assessment
+• The patient and/or their family has complex psychological, social, spiritual, or cultural needs that require palliative care support.

 Category 2 (appointment within 90 calendar days)